mjneary10/hugo-test/content/faq.md

 keywords = ["FAQ","How do I","questions","what if"]
 +++

+## What will be on my order invoice
+Our parent company (Shauna Gra) will be on your payment receipt, and confirmation emails.

 ## How do I download my order?
 Once you have purchased an item, just check your email for a download link and click on it.